dev-academy-programme/computer-setup/macos-linux-setup.md

 1. `nvm install --lts`
 1. Make VS Code your default Git editor
     - Run this command in your terminal: `git config --global core.editor "code --wait"`
-1. Enable automatic colour-coding of brackets and automatic fixing of linting errors on file save, by adding these two lines to your `settings.json`.
-In VS Code, click the settings cog button in the bottom left and open the Command Palette.
-Type in `settings.json` and click on the 'Preferences: Open Settings (JSON)' option.
-Paste in these contents.
+1. Enable automatic colour-coding of brackets and automatic fixing of linting errors on file save
+    - In VS Code, click the Settings cog button in the bottom left and open the Command Palette.
+Type `settings.json` into the little search box that appears at the top of your screen, and then click on the `Preferences: Open Settings (JSON)` option to open your `settings.json` config file.
+Paste in these contents:
     ```json
     "editor.bracketPairColorization.enabled": true,
     "editor.codeActionsOnSave": { "source.fixAll.esLint": true }
     ```